Sōkokurai Eikichi: Early life and sumo background

 Enkhtuvshin was born to a livestock farmer and as a child tended farm animals in a yurt.
-From the age of seven, he began participating in Mongolian wrestling, and at the age of 16 he won the national championship in this sport.
+From the age of seven, he began participating in bökh, and at the age of 16 he won the national championship in this sport.
 He then joined a national wrestling school where at 84 kilograms he achieved eighth place in the national junior rankings.
 He was scouted in April 2003 by the former komusubi Ōyutaka, head of Arashio stable, who was visiting China in search of new recruits.
 He moved to Japan to join this stable in June of the same year, and made his debut in the September tournament.

 Career

 In the very next tournament in November 2003, he won the jonokuchi championship.
 However he was forced to sit out the following January 2004 tournament due to a broken arm.
 He returned in the next tournament and achieved a perfect 7–0 record in the jonidan division, losing the division championship to lower ranked veteran Kenō.
 He reached the third highest makushita division in one year after his debut.
 He began to struggle however, and spent the next three moving up and down the ranks of the sandanme and makushita divisions.
 A relative lightweight, he was often forced out rather easily by his heavier opponents.
 He had trouble adjusting to Japanese life at first, especially the diet.
 He was known to put yogurt on his rice to make it more palatable.
 His fortunes began to take a turn starting in May 2007 where took the sandanme championship.
 After another year of mediocre performances, which were exacerbated by a duodenal ulcer, he managed a 6–1 record in the July 2008 tournament and vied for the makushita championship in which he was eliminated in a seven-man playoff.

 Following a 2–5 record in the last tournament of 2008, he began an uninterrupted string of tournaments in which he achieved a majority of wins, and in November 2009 he was promoted to the second highest jūryō division.
 He was only the second wrestler registered as Chinese to be promoted to sekitori status, following the wrestler Kiyonohana 36 years earlier.
 However, Kiyonohana was actually born and raised in Ōsaka and only listed his birthplace as Fujian out of respect for his ancestry, which made Sōkokurai the first true Chinese national to achieve a jūryō rank.
 After four tournaments in jūryō he made his debut in makuuchi in September 2010.
 Though his recent record had been worthy of promotion, his debut in makuuchi was somewhat earlier and at a higher rank than it normally would have been due to the recent demotions of several upper ranked wrestlers because of gambling allegations, so he had to prove he deserved his promotion.
 He took a strong step in this direction, by securing a majority of wins on the final day of the tournament, and gaining his eleventh consecutive kachi-koshi.